JaneWu92/leetcode/theory/javabasic.md

 5. Same java byte code will be translated to different machine-specific machine code
 6. for java programer there's no need to allocate and release memory like C programer, JVM will help you

+### runtime vs compile time exception
+Here's the bottom line guideline: If a client can reasonably be expected to recover from an exception, make it a checked exception.
+If a client cannot do anything to recover from the exception, make it an unchecked exception.
+The next question might be: "If it's so good to document a method's API, including the exceptions it can throw, why not specify runtime exceptions too?"
+Runtime exceptions represent problems that are the result of a programming problem, and as such, the API client code cannot reasonably be expected to recover from them or to handle them in any way.
+Such problems include arithmetic exceptions, such as dividing by zero; pointer exceptions, such as trying to access an object through a null reference; and indexing exceptions, such as attempting to access an array element through an index that is too large or too small.

+### Thread blocked vs wait
+blocked: waiting for other thread to release the lock
+wait: waiting for other thread to notify it

+### Thread sleep vs wait
+whether release the lock or not